joshydavid/information-security-study-notes/resources/networking.md

 ### IP Address

+- Used for communication across different networks
-- Identify a host on a network
+- Identify a host on a network, operates at Layer 3 of the OSI model
 - Made up of 4 octets, between the range of 0 and 255 (inclusive)
 - Mutable
 - Public address -> identify devices on the internet